Exploration-Lab/Label-Studio-Annotator-Control/README.md

 ### Please check our [BLOG](https://exploration-lab.github.io/Label-Studio-Annotator-Control/) for more details regarding the PROJECT.
 If you face any issues, contact the contributors
 BLOG Link: [https://exploration-lab.github.io/Label-Studio-Annotator-Control/](https://exploration-lab.github.io/Label-Studio-Annotator-Control/)\
-Also we have a [Tutorial Video](https://drive.google.com/file/d/1sHGTmhcXgCzvOp9iUgVa6D8rOwb__7i9/view?usp=drivesdk) for better understanding of the software.
+Also we have a [Tutorial Video](https://drive.google.com/file/d/1sHGTmhcXgCzvOp9iUgVa6D8rOwb__7i9/view?usp=drivesdk) for better understanding of this software.

 ### Contributors:
 This Project was made by: